-12 of the Most Mysterious Abandoned Buildings in America
+12 Mysterious Abandoned Buildings You Can Visit

 The United States seems full of dilapidated, vacant buildings, beckoning you to enter, at your own risk

 Old derelict buildings often have an eerie, haunted look, particularly when viewed at night, yet people like to explore them anyhow.
 Of course, some rundown buildings are too dangerous or toxic to enter, so most people shouldn’t visit them unless they have permission, take any necessary equipment and have paid the required admission and/or fees.

 By the way, all of the buildings on this list still exist; none have been demolished and replaced with fast-food restaurants, nightclubs or houses.
 Simply be very careful going anywhere close to them, okay?

 Please keep reading!